acestream/ace-network-docs/docs/library/crypto-assets-and-fees.md

 100,000,000,000 Ace Bytes ([XAB][1]) is a base crypto asset to be distributed among DeFi [Ace Assets][6] program participants by the terms of the system smart contracts.

-Payments for services in the Ace Network made in Ace Coin tokens ([XAC][7]) are DAO Ace Stream crypto assets to be distributed among DeFi [Ace Assets][6] program participants by the terms of the system smart contracts.
+Payments for services in the Ace Network made in Ace Time tokens ([XAT][7]) are DAO Ace Stream crypto assets to be distributed among DeFi [Ace Assets][6] program participants by the terms of the system smart contracts.

 **Below are the services for which fees are charged to the Ace Network, with subsequent distribution to "Ace Assets" DeFi Program members**